 This procedure adheres to the principles of the Charter of Incorporation of Aston University and of its Equality and Diversity Policy.

 The basis of academic promotion is assessment by one’s peers.
 The purpose of this procedure is to ensure that all applications for promotion are treated in a fair and impartial way, and in line with the strategic aims and objectives of the University.
-The University is committed to act in a manner which does not discriminate, either directly or indirectly, in its promotion decisions.
+The University is committed to act in a manner which does not discriminate, either directly or indirectly, in its promotion criteria and decisions.
 It also recognises the need to take into account individual circumstances which may have resulted in a restricted opportunity for a staff member to perform to his or her potential.
 Examples of such circumstances are given under the heading “Personal and Individual Circumstances”.
 Activities and achievements which contribute primarily to the development and success of the University and its aims and objectives (as opposed to those which contribute primarily to the standing of the individual) will be viewed particularly positively.
 Citizenship is a pre-requisite for promotion at all levels.

 Details of the roles and responsibilities associated with each academic grade are given in the University’s academic role profiles, which can be found on the HR Department’s website http://www.aston.ac.uk/staff/hr/hera/teaching-and-research-profiles/.
-Applicants should note that the Academic Role Profiles therefore focus on the main features of jobs within the University, and are not detailed descriptions of the activities of particular jobs.
+Applicants should note that the academic role profiles focus on the main features of jobs within the University, and are not detailed descriptions of the activities of particular jobs.
 They provide an indication of the minimum level of the work which should be undertaken within each academic grade.
 Applicants for promotion are not required to provide evidence that they are undertaking every aspect of a Role Profile.

-Applicants may wish to build other aspects of their roles into their case for promotion.
+The promotion criteria (Appendix A) indicate the type of evidence that is required for promotion at each level.
 Executive Deans (and line managers/PDR Reviewers) should be encouraging staff (where appropriate) to undertake some duties identifiable as characteristic of the grade above.
 Evidence of such activities will strengthen the case for promotion.

 3.7 Applicants should normally have been employed at their current grade for at least one year before applying for promotion.
 Following a promotion it will generally take a number of years to reach the next level.